Xishuangbanna Travel Guide

 The Capital City of Xishuangbanna: Jinghong

 Jinghong City, located in central Xishuangbanna Dai Minority Autonomous Prefecture, south of Yunnan Province, is the capital city of Xishuangbanna Autonomous Prefecture.
 Jinghong is a frontier city with subtropical scenery and rich national characteristic.
 It has a history of over 800 years and a population of about 40,000.
 With a total area of 7003.1 square kilometers, the forest coverage of Jinghong is 66.16%.
 It’s also the main passageway and hub for economic and cultural exchanges between China and Southeast Asian countries.
 In Jinghong, there are nine ethnic minorities and the population of ethnic minorities accounts for 63.2% of the total population.
 Lancan River, which is called the oriental Danube River, flows through Jinghong City, boasting beautiful scenery.
-Jinghong City, with the scenic area of 49.45 square kilometers, which is the center of Xishuangbanna Scenic Area, is a well-known tourist attraction all over the world with abundant culture relics and tourism interests.
+Jinghong City, with a scenic area of 49.45 square kilometers, which is the center of Xishuangbanna Scenic Area, is a well-known tourist attraction all over the world with abundant cultural relics and tourism interests.
 Jinghong is cataloged in the first set of Excellent Tourism City in China, attracting more than 2 million tourists every year.
-Jinghong has the national level nature protection area of 1.55 million mu, containing rare and precious animals and plants.
+Jinghong has a national-level nature protection area of 1.55 million mu, containing rare and precious animals and plants.
 As one of the few producers of tropical fruits in China, the favorable natural environment and advantageous climate of Jinghong provide good conditions for planting and producing tropical fruits.
-There are a great variety of wild fruits in Jinghonh.
+There are a great variety of wild fruits in Jinghong.
 People can enjoy pollution-free and fresh fruits in four seasons no matter when they go to Jinghong.
 On both sides of the road, there stand lots of tropical fruit trees, such as coconut trees and areca trees, which show a magnificent prospect of tropical scenery.
 Besides, a variety of buildings with distinctive national and local characteristics impress people a lot.